How to Overcome Common Leadership Challenges

 Stop responding after hours.

-We all do it – respond to emails, phone calls, and text messages after hours, but what message does this send to others?
+We all do it.
+We all respond to emails, phone calls, and text messages after hours.
+What message does this send to others?
 Effective leadership does not result from being a 7-eleven.
-If you choose to work in your spare time, that’s your prerogative, but responding to the emails and messages from others during your downtime, that is unless the building is burning down, reduces the empowerment and accountability of your staff.
+If you choose to work in your spare time, that’s your prerogative.
+Responding to the emails and messages from others during your downtime, that is unless the building is burning down, reduces the empowerment and accountability of your staff.
 Monitor but avoid responding to after-hours requests and watch others find solutions that you might never have considered.

 Question: What do you believe is most crucial to your success in business?
 Doing the right things, or doing things right?